It is not always possible to pay respects in person, so we hope that this small token will help.

 With all of the steps involved with the funeral planning process, taking it all on at once can cause an overwhelming amount of pressure for family members who are tasked with making arrangements while dealing with grief and bereavement.
 The truth is, many people underestimate what is involved with planning a funeral.
 In addition to the physical handling of the deceased, there is legal paperwork, communicating with other family members and organization of the entire service, all to be taken care of in a timely fashion.
 Understandably, families choose not to open the dialogue about death and what happens when a loved one passes away.
 People tend to leave these decisions until it is too late and that can complicate things for surviving members of their immediate family.
 Pre planning a funeral not only allows you to plan your own end-of-life care, but it also makes things more manageable for those you will leave behind.
 This way your family will know exactly what you want and won’t have to guess or try to plan from scratch.

 You decide whether you want a traditional burial service, cremation service or a more creative celebration of life.
 You will also be able to decide on your final resting arrangements whether it is an urn, headstone or one of the many beautiful monuments that are available.
 This section of our website is dedicated to sharing resources with you and your family that will help you make an informed pre planning decision.
 Most of us want to plan ahead but when it comes to end-of-life planning, many have a difficult time starting the funeral pre-planning process.
-We're here to help.
+We're here to help and offer guidance through our funeral pre planning guide.
 In this section, you can learn why it's important, how it works, and exactly what's involved in planning a funeral.
 Call us at 403-528-2599 or 1-800-317-2647 with any questions you may have.

 Why People Choose to Plan Ahead